RSE-Sheffield/git-github-zero-to-hero/content/03-collaborative_github_basics/04-clone.en.md

 <br>

 When you're done specifying what and where to clone, click on **Clone the repo!**.
-If everything worked, you should see the following screen:
+If everything worked, you should see the following success message appear at the top of the client:

 <img src="/images/clone-3-gk.png" width="700px" />